fabric8-analytics/fabric8-analytics-common/integration-tests/README.md

 * `resource_manager`: a [contextlib.ExitStack](https://docs.python.org/3/library/contextlib.html#contextlib.ExitStack)
   instance for registering resources to be cleaned up at the end up of the current test scenario
-* `docker_compose_path`: `None` if running under Kubernetes, but a list of Docker compose files defining the `default configuration` when running under Docker Compose
+* `docker_compose_path`: a list of Docker compose files defining the `default configuration` when running under Docker Compose

 Due to the context lifecycle policies defined by `behave` any changes to these attributes in step definitions only remain in effect until the end of the